alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 ```

 ## Building Echo Show templates
 Template Builders are now included in alexa-sdk in the templateBuilders namespace.
 These provide a set of helper methods to build the JSON template for the Display.RenderTemplate directive.
+There are two types: `BodyTemplateBuilder` and `ListTemplateBuilder`.

+### BodyTemplateBuilder

  In the example below we use the BodyTemplate1Builder.

 ```javascript
 const Alexa = require('alexa-sdk');